Link back to the Teacher’s Guide Table of Contents

 Another spectacularly fun demonstration involves using catalase from liver tissue to decompose hydrogen peroxide.
 I like to do this as a demonstration before doing the potato catalase lab.
 Here’s a handout.
 You could easily convert this into a lab (but you’d need to be prepared to clean up a lot of test tubes).

 The “official” lab for this unit is the Potato Catalase Lab.
 I’m indebted to Pam Phelps for sharing her version of this lab with me and teaching me (and a bunch of other teachers) how to do the lab via Zoom during the fall of 2020.
 I’ve revised Pam’s lab handout to include standard error calculations.
-Here’s my version from last year (designed for online distribution; you might want to reformat it before printing it out and distributing it as a paper handout).
+Here’s my version.

 If you want to add some music to your instruction, show my Enzymes!
 Music Video.